Beginnings

 Performances (Solo & Ensemble)

 My work is a personal map of the places I now call home.
 As an immigrant artist, I use dance to understand how we carry our roots into new landscapes and find common ground through shared human experiences.
 This inquiry is the focus of my recent projects: As You Are, a performance blending Bharatanatyam, experimental movement, theatre, and live music to explore how women collectively navigate body image, motherhood, self-doubt, rebellion, abuse, and love—and how these contradictions live within our bodies.
 This contrasts with Kismet with Kali, a solo dance-theater work that draws on the mythology of Kali to navigate deeply personal cycles of love and loss.
-These creative journeys also shape my role as a Principal Dancer and Rehearsal Director with Nava Dance Theatre, where I investigate the intersections of memory, persistence, and the evolving meaning of home.
+These creative journeys also shape my role as a Principal Dancer with Nava Dance Theatre, led by Artistic Director Nadhi Thekkek.

 Curation